Why Your Company Needs to Run a Blog Now

 You would want to attract others to your website to share the benefits of your products and services.
 Paying for advertising on Google or Facebook may help articles are free advertising online.
 This is what we refer to as ‘inbound marketing’.

-A search engine acts as the bridge to your website, providing people with possible answers to their question.
+A search engine acts as the bridge to your website, providing people with possible answers to their questions.
 For example, when you google “what is the tax rate in Switzerland”, there are about 91.000.000 results.
 That means 91.000.000 pages may provide the answer needed.

 Usually, the answer is already on the first page of the search.